Concept’s quick guide to the Heat Network Efficiency Scheme

 Who can apply for HNES funding?

-HNES is open to applicants that are responsible for operating or managing existing district heat networks or communal heating systems in England and Wales.
-It includes public sector organisations including NHS trusts and universities, private sector organisations, and third sector organisations such as charities.
+HNES is open to applicants responsible for operating or managing existing district heat networks or communal heating systems in England and Wales.
+Eligible organisations include:

 What are heat networks?

-For the purposes of HNES, heat networks are systems in which heating, cooling or hot water is generated at a central source and supplied by an operator to multiple third-party customers through a pipe network serving either multiple buildings (district heating) or multiple occupants in a single building (communal heating).
+Heat networks supply heating, cooling, or hot water from a central source to multiple customers through a network of pipes.
+These networks can serve multiple buildings (district heating) or multiple units in one building (communal heating).

-- Optimisation study grants are for the procurement or mobilisation of external support to carry out Optimisation Studies.
-These studies assess heat network projects to identify causes of sub-optimal performance and recommend targeted and costed interventions or improvement measures.
+- Optimisation study grants cover the cost of bringing in external experts to assess a heat network.
+The studies identify why the network is underperforming and recommend targeted improvements.
 HNES will fund up to 100% of the estimated costs for each Study – between £15,000 and £24,000 per application, depending on the scale of each project for which the application is made.

-- Capital grant funding is for physical improvements to a heat network.
+- Capital grant fundingis for physical improvements to a heat network.
 Applicants can apply for up to, but not including, 50% of the total estimated eligible costs.
-Types of project include (but aren’t limited to) replacement of controls, pumps and insulation in energy centres and control rooms, reconfiguration and replacement of pipework, tertiary network system balancing and controls upgrades; and sub-metering installations.
+Types of projects include (but aren’t limited to) replacement of controls, pumps and insulation in energy centres and control rooms, reconfiguration and replacement of pipework, tertiary network system balancing and controls upgrades; and sub-metering installations.

 What types of projects get funding?